 If at all possible, opt for a great quality imported buffalo mozzarella to take this pizza closer to it’s perfect state.
 It can be an expensive option so to be honest I will usually use a ball of the cheaper stuff, and it’s still great – but if you treat yourself, you will notice the difference.

-The base is a buttermilk pizza crust, from a recipe I found on The Butter Factory website.
+The base is a buttermilk pizza crust, from a recipe I found online (which has since been deleted, so I am pleased to have immortalized it here!).
 It carries a nice taste and goes fairly crispy in the oven.
 It’s nothing to do with the original pizza I’m trying to recreate, I just really love this recipe because it is minimal effort and requires no yeast or proofing.

 This caprese pizza has been a regular meal in our home for many years now and we just love it.
 It is an easy, relaxed pizza to throw together on a Friday night.
 Make the pizza dough (5min), make the topping (5m), let it rest while you pick what to watch on Netflix (45m and can I recommend Bloodline?
 OMG.), assemble the pizza (5m), bake while you mix up your drinks or open your wine (10m), add the topping and EAT!

 Don’t worry if that made your head spin, the proper instructions are below…